-Students who wish to use their VA educational benefits must submit their letter of eligibility from the VA to the School Certifying Official (SCO) located in Financial Aid Office in Wilson Hall.
+Students who wish to use their VA educational benefits must submit their certificate of eligibility from the VA to the School Certifying Official (SCO) located in Financial Aid Office in Wilson Hall.
 Tuition assistance is also available.
 The Financial Aid Office recommends that all students complete the FAFSA (www.fafsa.ed.gov) because students can receive more than one type of financial aid.
-For SOCAD (Servicemembers Opportunity College-Army Degrees) agreements and information, students should contact Admissions.